Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

 \section{Experimental proposals}

-Having illustrated the wide breadth of physics that enters into the teleportation protocol, in this Section we outline explicitly how one can probe this physics in the laboratory.
-We begin with a qualitative guideline on using the teleportation circuit to probe scrambling physics.
-Next, we introduce a `one-sided' implementation of the teleportation circuit, which eliminates the need to experimentally prepare the thermofield double state.
-This one-sided circuit can be efficiently implemented in several state-of-the-art experimental platforms.
-The fundamental requirement is the ability to time-evolve forwards and backwards under many-body scrambling dynamics, which is well within reach for existing and near-term quantum simulators with $N \sim 10^2$ qubits~\cite{Bernien17,arute2019quantum,yang2020observation}.
-As concrete examples, we present two near-term experimental realizations of our protocol using pristine and replicable atomic qubits: first with neutral atoms and second with trapped ions.
+Having illustrated the wide breadth of physics that enters into the TW protocol, in this section we outline explicitly how one can probe this physics in the laboratory.
+We begin with a summary of the key signatures of teleportation, and how they can be applied towards ($i$) characterizing operator size distributions in generic scrambling dynamics, and ($ii$) distinguishing generic vs. gravitational scrambling dynamics.
+For ($i$), we show that the TW protocol can be simplified dramatically at infinite temperature, where an equivalent `one-sided' protocol eliminates the need to experimentally prepare the thermofield double state.
+We next present two near-term experimental realizations of the protocol: first with neutral atoms and second with trapped ions.
+The fundamental requirement is the ability to time-evolve forwards and backwards under many-body scrambling dynamics; recent experimental progress has demonstrated this in a number of quantum simulation platforms~\cite{garttner2017measuring,li2017measuring,arute2019quantum,wei2019emergent,meier2019exploring}.
+We conclude with a discussion of the effect of experimental error, and a comparison of the TW protocol with other diagnostics of scrambling physics.